Volunteer & Intern

 POSITION SUMMARY

 Education interns assist the Education Specialist, help facilitate activities, help maintain a safe classroom, and work closely with children and visitors of all ages.
-Paid Fall Semester education interns will lead guided programs for field trip groups, assist with outreach events, lead story times, assist with special events/programs, conduct gallery surveys and observations, and facilitate gallery touch tables.
+Paid Summer Semester education interns will lead guided programs for field trip groups, assist with outreach events, lead story times, assist with special events/programs, conduct gallery surveys and observations, and facilitate gallery touch tables.
+Paid summer interns are required to assist with the museum's two summer camps.

 This is a part-time internship requiring a total of 120 hours over the duration of the spring semester.